 When developing ideas for forming a partnership, consider how each party involved will benefit, including the consumer.
 Understand what each party wants and how that can be implemented in the partnership marketing plan.
 Establish what either business can provide for one another and the target audience more specifically than the market.

-Here are a few of many options to consider for forming local business partnerships with your fitness center.
+Here are a few of the many options to consider for forming local business partnerships with your fitness center.

 Partnerships can form based on the sales of new products.
 This includes changes to studio or gym membership packages that you want to promote through forming a partnership with a local business like a supplement shop.
 For example, frequenters of the supplement shop can have access to discounted rates on the new membership packages.

-This narrows down the target audience for your marketing to people who are already health conscious and could be in search of a new gym to attend.
+This narrows down the target audience for your marketing to people who are already health-conscious and could be in search of a new gym to attend.